CATL (Contemporary Amperex Technology Co. Limited)

 CMOC and Glencore Supply Agreements

-CATL maintains significant cobalt and nickel supply agreements with two of the DRC's largest mining operators.
-CMOC Group (formerly China Molybdenum), which operates the Tenke Fungurume and Kisanfu mines in the DRC, is a major supplier of cobalt hydroxide that flows into CATL's supply chain.
-CMOC's Kisanfu mine, which began production in 2023, is the world's largest cobalt-only deposit and represents a strategic supply source for the Chinese battery industry.
+CATL maintains cobalt and nickel supply relationships that should be checked against current company disclosures before reuse.
+CMOC Group (formerly China Molybdenum), which operates the Tenke Fungurume and Kisanfu mines in the DRC, is a major cobalt hydroxide producer whose output can enter Chinese battery supply chains.
+Kisanfu/KFM represents a strategic cobalt source for the Chinese battery industry.

 Lithium Sourcing

 CATL's mineral strategy extends beyond cobalt to lithium, the other essential battery mineral.
 The company has invested in lithium assets across multiple continents.
 In Australia, CATL holds a stake in the Pilbara Minerals lithium project.
 In Argentina, the company invested in Neo Lithium's Tres Quebradas project.
 In Zimbabwe, CATL acquired the Bikita lithium mine through its subsidiary.
-In Bolivia, CATL signed a cooperation agreement for lithium extraction from the Uyuni salt flats, one of the world's largest untapped lithium reserves.
+In Bolivia, CATL signed a cooperation agreement for lithium extraction from the Uyuni salt flats, a large undeveloped lithium resource.

 This aggressive lithium acquisition strategy mirrors CATL's broader approach to supply chain security: vertical integration through direct resource ownership or long-term offtake agreements that secure supply regardless of market conditions.
 The company's upstream investments give it cost advantages and supply certainty that competitors without such positions cannot match.